Ankit0592/Masterbot/Report/report.md

 B. User then enters issue type.
 (1 for Bug, 2 for Task, 3 for Exit)<br>
 C. User then enters summary like 'Lazy loading is buggy'.<br>
 D. Bot then provides a list users who have worked on similar issues. <br>
-E. User can select 'Exit' <br>
-   i.
-If 'Exit' is selected no further action is taken.<br>
-   ii.
-No new issue will be created.
-[PASS]<br>
-or
 E. Click on a user for the newly created issue to be assigned to the selected user. <br>
    i.
-In this case a new issue will be created and assigned to the selected user.
-[PASS]<br>
+In this case a new issue will be created and assigned to the selected user. <br>

 ![alt text](https://github.ncsu.edu/sbiswas4/CSC510_Fall17_Project/blob/master/Images/MasterBOT_Demo.gif)